Opposition to United States involvement in the Vietnam War: Students

 College enrollment reached 9 million by the end of the 1960s.
 Colleges and universities in America had more students than ever before, and these institutions often tried to restrict student behavior to maintain order on the campuses.
 To combat this, many college students became active in causes that promoted free speech, student input in the curriculum, and an end to archaic social restrictions.
-Students joined the antiwar movement because they did not want to fight in a foreign civil war that they believed did not concern them or because they were morally opposed to all war.
-Others disliked the war because it diverted funds and attention away from problems in the U.S. Intellectual growth and gaining a liberal perspective at college caused many students to become active in the antiwar movement.
+Students joined the anti-war movement because they did not want to fight in a foreign civil war that they believed did not concern them or because they were morally opposed to all war.
+Others disliked the war because it diverted funds and attention away from problems in the US Intellectual growth and gaining a liberal perspective at college caused many students to become active in the anti-war movement.

 Another attractive feature of the opposition movement was the fact that it was a popular social event.

-Most student antiwar organizations were locally or campus-based, including chapters of the very loosely co-ordinated Students for a Democratic Society, because they were easier to organize and participate in than national groups.
-Common antiwar demonstrations for college students featured attempts to sever ties between the war machine and universities through burning draft cards, protesting universities furnishing grades to draft boards, and protesting military and Dow Chemical job fairs on campus.
+Most student anti-war organisations were locally or campus-based, including chapters of the very loosely coordinated Students for a Democratic Society, because they were easier to organize and participate in than national groups.
+Common anti-war demonstrations for college students featured attempts to sever ties between the war machine and universities through burning draft cards, protesting universities furnishing grades to draft boards, and protesting military and Dow Chemical job fairs on campus.
 From 1969 to 1970, student protesters attacked 197 ROTC buildings on college campuses.

-Protests grew after the Kent State shootings, radicalizing more and more students.
+On May 4, 1970, the Ohio National Guard was opened fire on students demonstrating against the war at Kent State University, killing 4 and wounding 9.
+At the same time, there were sit-ins and anti-war riots at Ohio University, even more intense than those of Kent State.
+This was partly due to the administration's refusal to close the university; instead of going home, many students from other Ohio universities that did close came to Athens, Ohio to protest further.
+When the Ohio National Guard was called in to Athens, there was a 3-hour battle at the Baker University Center (its student union), resulting in 23 injured and 54 arrested students.
+On May 15, the campus of Ohio University was closed.
+Protests grew after the Kent State shootings, radicalizing more and more students nationally.
 Although the media often portrayed the student antiwar movement as aggressive and widespread, only 10% of the 2500 colleges in the United States had violent protests throughout the Vietnam War years.
-By the early 1970s, most student protest movements died down due to President Nixon's de-escalation of the war, the economic downturn, and disillusionment with the powerlessness of the antiwar movement.
+By the early 1970s, most student protest movements died down due to President Nixon's de-escalation of the war, the economic downturn, and disillusionment with the powerlessness of the anti-war movement.